 The situation

-While the COVID-19 pandemic has driven an increase in working from home and hybrid working opportunities, we would like to see a similar increase in the provision and uptake of other types of flexible working such as flexible start and finish times, compressed hours and job-shares
+While the COVID-19 pandemic has driven an increase in working from home and hybrid working opportunities, we would like to see a similar increase in the provision and uptake of other types of flexible working such as flexible start and finish times, compressed hours and job-shares.

 That’s why at the CIPD, we have always championed a broad range of flexible working options to suit a wide range of jobs across sectors and industries and to suit different people.
-There is no one size fits all and organisations need to pilot and try out different ways of working to see what best suits the needs of their context and people.
+There is no one size fits all approach - organisations need to pilot and try out different ways of working to see what best suits the needs of their context and people.
 Not everyone will be able to benefit from the same type of flexibility but it is important to have parity of opportunity across roles.

 CIPD viewpoint